Chicco

-Chicco (/it/) is an Italian manufacturer of children's clothing and toys with retail outlets worldwide, producing items in Italy and China.
-The company was founded in 1958 in Como, Italy.
-It is now owned by Artsana, and is present in more than 120 countries.
+Chicco (/it/) is an Italian manufacturer of children's clothing, toys and childcare products, with retail outlets worldwide.
+The company manufactures in Italy and China.
+Founded in 1958 in Como, Italy, Chicco is now owned by Artsana and operates in more than 120 countries.

 History

-Chicco was founded in 1958 in Como, Italy by Cavaliere del Lavoro Pietro Catelli, who wanted to celebrate the birth of his first son Enrico, dearly known as "Chicco".
-On the founder's death in 2006, the company passed to his three children, Enrico, Michele and Francesca, who would open new branches in India, Russia, Mexico and Poland.
-Since May 2013, the role of Managing Director has been held by Claudio De Conto.
+Chicco was founded in 1958 by Pietro Catelli to celebrate the birth of his first son, Enrico, affectionately nicknamed "Chicco".
+After Catelli's death in 2006, leadership passed to his three children- Enrico, Michele and Francesca, who oversaw expansion into India, Russia, Mexico and Poland.
+Claudio De Conto has served as Managing Director since May 2013.